GiorgioZacharo/Trireme/README.md

 the profiling information.

     make profile

+The script generates the IR .ll file required by the next step of the Trireme analysis.

 ### 2) Identification of candidates for acceleration and estimation of Latency, Area and I/O requirements.